CopernicaMarketingSoftware/Documentation/Publisher/en/rest-collection-information.md

 This method gives you access to the data collection associated with a given \$collectionID.
-The result contains the collection identifier, the collection name, the database associated with the colledction and an array of fields with the field name and its data type in a key-value pair.
+The result contains the collection identifier, the collection name, the database associated with the collection and an array of fields with the field name and its data type in a key-value pair.